freealise/freealise/plots/readme.md

 - 'Land of crimson clouds' rewrite ?

-- Vecherovsky (Irish Jew ?) -> Birobidzhan capital of Siberia (Derek is a corrupt priest or prophet) / Solovetz ?
+- Vecherovsky (Irish Jew ?) -> Birobidzhan capital of Siberia (Derek is a corrupt priest or prophet, or any celebrity) / Solovetz ?
 POV: programmer

 - satire on current events (https://en.wikipedia.org/wiki/The_Cherry_Orchard)